alptugan/icns-creator/README.md

 4. You're ready to start creating icns files out of PNG, JPG, or any other image document!

+### Option 2 (For developers)
-To build the app by yourself or make modifications on the source code (Optional)
+To build the app by yourself or make modifications on the source code (Optional).
+If you have issues because of Apple's security issues, or you do not prefer to install compiled apps, you can compile the app by yourself and review the code as well.

 1. Install XCode application from Appstore.
 2. Download or clone the repository.